vertesrael0x2102/vertesrael0x2102/README.md

 # 👋 Yo, I’m Vert

-⚔️ *“Struggle, endure, contend… for that alone is the sword of one who defies fate.”* – Berserk
+⚔️ *“Heed my words struggler.
+Soon a rain of blood the likes of which you cannot imagine shall fall down upon you, it will be a storm of death, but take heed struggler, struggle, endure, contend, for that alone is the sword of one who defies death.”* – Berserk

 I’m an **Information Technology student** who loves mixing code with creativity.
 Most of my projects explore **algorithms, optimization, and problem-solving**, but I also enjoy building things for the web.